codebar/tutorials/ruby/lesson4/tutorial.md

 # Before we start

-There won't be any sample files for the examples today as you should already know how to create a new Ruby file yourself.
-Before you begin, remember to create a new directory in your Github project or a new repository where you can store your exercises.
+There are no sample files for this tutorial as you should already know how to create a new Ruby file yourself.
+Before you begin, remember to create a new directory in your Github project or a new repository where you can store your exercises and practice code.

-Don't forget to commit regularly and try to type out the examples as much as possible instead of copy pasting!
+Don't forget to commit to git regularly and also try to **type** out the examples as much as possible instead of copy pasting!

-If you are going through the tutorial yourself and need any help, [join the chat](https://gitter.im/codebar/tutorials) but remember to first go through our [code of conduct](http://codebar.io/code-of-conduct) as we do not tolerate any bad behavior.
+If you are going through the tutorial on your own time and need any help, [join the chat](https://gitter.im/codebar/tutorials) but first read our [Code of Conduct](http://codebar.io/code-of-conduct) as we do not tolerate any inappropriate behavior.

 # What is Object Oriented Programming?